From Country Estate to Boutique Hotel

 All rooms are furnished with either original antique or antique-style furniture and have en-suite bathrooms, mini-bar, telephone, TV and satellite and air-conditioning.

-A swimming pool, tennis court and Italian bowling court are all available for the guests of Villa Casalecchi in the grounds.
+A panoramic swimming pool is available for the guests of Villa Casalecchi .

 One can enjoy long walks in the grounds of the villa and bicycles, scooters or horses may be rented upon short notice.